Skip to main content

 />

-Note that we are specifying a jpg image in the application but Cloudinary delivers a webp format because that's the best format for Chrome.
-(This is the result of using the f_auto flag.)
+We’re specifying a jpg in the application, but Cloudinary delivers webp because that’s the best format for Chrome.
+(That’s the f_auto flag at work.)

 // app.js